 I create narrative artwork that chronicles sexual, racial and domestic violence, in a collision of cruelty against compassion.
 Autobiographical anecdotes of childhood abuse, adult rape and suicide attempts intertwine with sociocultural struggles of my Caribbean immigrant family and ancestors, mirrored in contemporary American life.
 Afro-Cuban religious iconography and history tether together survivorship stories of the past and present.
-The unconquerable nature of the human spirit reins over the impact of trauma.
+The unconquerable nature of the human spirit reigns over the impact of trauma.

 Antebellum Appropriations is a series of large oil paintings on canvas in which I alter iconic classical European paintings and turn them into slave narratives.
 Richly codified with imagery of Afro-Caribbean folklore and religious iconography, the paintings are centered on the generational exploitation of Black women, relating to physical, sexual and emotional abuse.
 The work reaches beyond an aesthetic exploration of trauma as it pertains to racism and feminism.
 It critically examines a void that exists within the halls of art history: the failure to archive the important role which the abominable institution of slavery played, across the African Diaspora, in sustaining the lifestyle of the subjects who grace the ubiquitous classical European canvases.

 BC Trauma Bond: As in Before Christ There Were Demons and They’ve Persisted in Heavenly Places is my multimedia artwork relating to the trauma I’ve experienced as a public-figure rape survivor whose perpetrator is a powerful, once beloved American father-figure icon.